carpentries-incubator/julia-novice/_episodes/07-modules.md

 - "Whats the purpose of modules?"
 objectives:
 - "Structure your code using modules"
+- "Use Revise.jl to track changes"
 keypoints:
+- "Modules introduce namespaces"
-- "Modules introduce namespaces.
-Public API has to be documented and can be exported."
+- "Public API has to be documented and can be exported."
 ---

 ## Modules